Different types of MS

 Primary progressive MS

-Between 10 and 15% of people with MS are diagnosed with primary progressive MS (or less commonly chronic progressive MS).
+Between 10 and 15 in 100 people with MS are diagnosed with primary progressive MS (or less commonly chronic progressive MS).
 In this type of MS disability increases from the beginning, and it is rare to have any relapses.

 'Progressive' is the word used to describe the change towards more disability in MS. Although disability increases in progressive MS, the rate at which this happens varies from person to person and you may have times of improvement and times when symptoms stay the same.